Not sensing any heat and receiving error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays a prominent part as your furnace prepares to warm your space.
+This part plays a prominent part as your furnace prepares to heat your space.

 Here’s what occurs after your thermostat’s call for heat:

-- Your furnace’s control board begins running the draft inducer blower motor.
+- Your furnace’s control board starts running the draft inducer blower motor.
 This drains combustion gases from the heat exchanger and brings in new gas and air so the burners can fire.

 - Your furnace ignites and supplies heat.